WillStaniforth/Wine-Isles/Non-Player Characters/Match.md

-Older brother.
+Scamp's Older brother.
 Brown fur with patches of white on his arms and back.
 Jock vibes.